-- 3.1 Tests, test reports, research reports, duly authenticated reports and related engineering evaluations are defined as intellectual property and/or trade secrets and protected by Defend Trade Secrets Act 2016 (DTSA).5 - 3.2 Testing and/or inspections conducted for this TER were performed an ISO/IEC 17025 accredited testing laboratory, 6 an ISO/IEC 17020 accredited inspection body, 7 which are internationally recognized accreditations through International Accreditation Forum (IAF), and/or a licensed Registered Design Professional (RDP). - 3.3 The Big Timber® screws listed in Section 1 were evaluated to determine: - 3.3.1 Use for attachment of deck ledgers to the building structure.
-This application includes attachments to Spruce-Pine-Fir (SPF) band joists8 and Oriented Strand Board (OSB) band joists. - 3.3.2 Lateral strength of ledger connections to wood-framed walls.
-This application includes zero, one, or two layers of 5/8" Gypsum Wall Board (GWB) between the ledger and the wall studs. - For conventionally framed buildings, the deck ledger is required to be attached to the band joist in accordance with IBC Section 1604.8.3 or IRC Section R507.99 as applicable. - 3.4.1 Where a band joist is not used, as in some truss installations, an engineered design is required.
-10 - 3.5 Any building code and/or accepted engineering evaluations (i.e., research reports, duly authenticated reports, etc.) that are conducted for this Listing were performed by DrJ Engineering, LLC (DrJ), an ISO/IEC 17065 accredited certification body and a professional engineering company operated by RDPs/approved sources.
-DrJ is qualified11 to practice product and code compliance services within its scope of accreditation and engineering expertise, respectively. - 3.6 Engineering evaluations are conducted with DrJ's ANAB accredited ICS code scope, which are also its areas of professional engineering competence. - 3.7 Any regulation specific issues not addressed in this section are outside the scope of this TER.
+- 3.1 Tests, test reports, research reports, duly authenticated reports and related engineering evaluations are defined as intellectual property and/or trade secrets and protected by Defend Trade Secrets Act 2016 (DTSA).5 - 3.2 Testing and/or inspections conducted for this TER were performed an ISO/IEC 17025 accredited testing laboratory, 6 an ISO/IEC 17020 accredited inspection body, 7 which are internationally recognized accreditations through International Accreditation Forum (IAF), and/or a licensed Registered Design Professional (RDP). - 3.3 The 5/16" GripRite Structural Screws were evaluated to determine: - 3.3.1 Use for attachment of deck ledgers to the building structure.
+This application includes attachments to Spruce-Pine-Fir (SPF) band joists8 and oriented strand board (OSB) band joists. - 3.3.2 Lateral strength of ledger connections to wood-framed walls.
+This application includes zero, one, or two layers of 5/8" gypsum wallboard (GWB) between the ledger and the wall studs. - For conventionally framed buildings, the deck ledger is required to be attached to the band joist in accordance with IBC Section 1604.8.3 or IRC Section R507.99 as applicable. - 3.4.1 Where a band joist is not used, as in some truss installations, an engineered design is required. - 3.5 Corrosion resistance was evaluated in accordance with ASTM B117 and ASTM G85. - 3.6 Use of fasteners in locations exposed to saltwater or saltwater spray is outside the scope of this TER. - 3.7 Any building code and/or accepted engineering evaluations (i.e. research reports, duly authenticated reports, etc.) that are conducted for this Listing were performed by DrJ Engineering, LLC (DrJ), an ISO/IEC 17065 accredited certification body and a professional engineering company operated by RDPs / approved sources.
+DrJ is qualified 10 to practice product and code compliance services within its scope of accreditation and engineering expertise, respectively. - 3.8 Engineering evaluations are conducted with DrJ's ANAB accredited ICS code scope, which are also its areas of professional engineering competence. - 3.9 Any regulation specific issues not addressed in this section are outside the scope of this TER.